 5. Operator agrees to bear the risk of loss during construction of the Company Installed Facilities, but only to the extent that such loss to the Company Installed Facilities is beyond the reasonable control of and without fault or negligence of the Company or any third party acting on Company’s behalf.

-6. (a) In accordance with and subject to the terms and conditions of this Agreement, Operator agrees to pay Company for all actual and reasonable costs incurred by Company, including any amounts payable hereunder to cover Company’s tax liability as a result of Operator’s reimbursement, to design, construct, modify, replace, test, and install the Company Installed Facilities, and to pay Company for all costs that Company incurs to acquire all rights, easements, permits, licenses, certificates and properties necessary to connect Operator’s Plant to the Company Electric System.
+6. (a) In accordance with and subject to the terms and conditions of this Agreement, Operator agrees to pay Company for all actual and reasonable costs incurred by Company, including any amounts payable hereunder to cover Company’s tax liability as a result of Operator’s reimbursement, to design, construct, modify, replace, test, and install the Company Installed Facilities, and to pay Company for all actual and reasonable costs that Company incurs to acquire all rights, easements, permits, licenses, certificates and properties necessary to connect Operator’s Plant to the Company Electric System.
 Payment of these costs to Company shall not, in any way, be contingent on the completion of any part of the Plant nor shall payment be contingent on Operator’s use of the Company Electric System.

 (b) Notwithstanding anything to the contrary in this Agreement, Operator shall not be responsible for any costs or expenses associated with the engineering, design, procurement, construction, testing, and installation of any modifications or upgrades to the Company Electric System necessary to prevent, mitigate, or otherwise remedy any condition that existed prior to, or that otherwise are unrelated to the Plant’s interconnection to the Company Electric System and which, therefore, are not necessary solely to accommodate the interconnection of the Plant to the Company Electric System.
 To the extent that Operator has made payment to Company for any such costs and expenses, Company shall, within thirty (30) days of any determination as to the appropriate allocation of costs for such modifications or upgrades, refund to Operator such sums, plus interest as calculated in accordance with the provisions set forth in Section 4(B)(3).